johnpiliounis/MAZEs-Creation-Solution-BFS_A-Star/README.md

 The solution is displayed as a BLUE-BLOCKS path while the animated solution's wave in light blue.

 The app's keys' & mouse functionality are displayed in app's console when application starts.
-Can be re-displayed at any time by jsut pressing 'H'.
+Can be re-displayed at any time by just pressing 'H'.

-A new random maze is displayed in MAZE-Window the moment application starts or can be randomly generated at any time by simply pressing 'G'.
+A new random maze is displayed in MAZE's Window the moment application starts.
+A new maze can be also randomly generated at any time by simply pressing 'G'.
 In any maze, a RED - Entrance and GREEN - Exit blocks are randomly placed at the rim of the square maze.
 Any block of the maze, including RED & GREEN can be changed at will, R -> B or W,
 G -> B or W,